 A commitment to implement specific mechanisms will be given greater weight than an agreement to consult with a relevant entity or group.

 A heritage covenant is an agreement between Heritage New Zealand Pouhere Taonga and a property owner for the purpose of protecting, conserving and maintaining a historic place, historic area, wāhi tapu, or wāhi tapu area (as defined in the Heritage New Zealand Pouhere Taonga Act).
 It places conditions on the management and use of the place or wāhi tapu.

-A heritage covenant is usually permanently registered against the land title (although it can have effect for a specified period by agreement).
-It protects the historic place or wāhi tapu for the future and is legally binding on subsequent owners.
+A heritage covenant is usually permanently registered against the land title, although it can have effect for a specified period by agreement.
+It protects the historic place or wāhi tapu and is legally binding on subsequent owners.